CatShape/ioBroker.ecoflow_catshape/README.md

 ### How to set up the device states

 In order to provide as much flexibility as possible, you can create the states for each device by yourself.
-The adapter itself creates only the device-object and the 4 states "sn", "deviceName", "online" and "productName" as mentioned before.
+<br/>The adapter itself creates only the device-object and the 4 states "sn", "deviceName", "online" and "productName" as mentioned before.
-This gives you a lot of freedom in how to structure and name your states.
+<br/>This gives you a lot of freedom in how to structure and name your states.
-Typically you are not interested in all of the data delivered by the API.
+<br/>Typically you are not interested in all of the data delivered by the API.
 I recommend to only create the states you really need.
-You can always add more states later on, whenever you need them.
+<br/>You can always add more states later on, whenever you need them.

 The mapping between a state and the JSON-data delivered by the API is done in the state's native property.
 Here is how it works: